Bartekswistak/veg-out-cli-app/veg_out/README.md

     $ gem install veg_out

+Once gem is installed, change directory to the veg_out folder, then type veg-out to run the gem!

 ## Usage

 To run the program from the directory: type " ruby veg_out/bin/veg-out " in your terminal and follow instructions.